Sphinx alecto Linnaeus, 1758, Syst. Nat. (Edn 10) 1: 492. Type locality: India.

 Note.
 The coloration of adults of this species can be influenced greatly by environmental conditions experienced during the larval and pupal stages.
 This can give rise to environmentally produced forms, such as 'subsp.' transcaspica, 'subsp.' cretica and 'subsp.' intermissa; none warrant subspecific status.

-Wingspan: 75--106mm.
-As depicted, with very little variation, apart from the intensity of coloration.
-However, a number of forms exist: f. transcaspica O. Bang-Haas bears an orange-red, oblique, submarginal line on the forewing; f. cretica Boisduval is paler than normal, with a buff tint to the forewing and orange-red hindwing.
+Specimens from more arid and desert habitats tend to be paler, whereas specimens from more humid forested habitats tend to be darker However, a number of forms exist: f. transcaspica O. Bang-Haas bears an orange-red, oblique, submarginal line on the forewing; f. cretica Boisduval is paler than normal, with a buff tint to the forewing and orange-red hindwing.
 These forms are geographical, but not exclusively: the former occurs in Turkmenistan; the latter seems to be found mainly in the drier and hotter regions of south-eastern Europe and the Middle East.

+Occurs in areas where grapes are grown.
 Little is known about the behaviour of this species except that it is attracted to flowers and light.

 China: 30.iii-1.vi (Hong Kong); v (Guangdong; Hainan); 12.vi (Yunnan); x (Guangdong).
-Taiwan: vii; ix (Chiai Hsien); x (Kaohsiung).
+Taiwan: vii; ix (Chiayi Hsien); x (Kaohsiung).
 Japan: 19.v-29.viii (Ryukyu Archipelago); 13.vi & 3.ix (Honshu); 28.vi-24.viii (Kyushu).

-OVUM: Pale green, slightly oval (2mm), shiny and smooth; not unlike the egg of L. populi.
+OVUM: Pale green, slightly oval (2mm), shiny and smooth; not unlike the egg of Laothoe populi.
 Up to five in a cluster may be laid on both the upper and lower surfaces of young leaves, each female depositing 150--250 eggs.

 LARVA: Full-fed 80--110mm, width 11mm, horn 10 mm.
 Dimorphic: brown or green.
 According to Bell & Scott (1937), in the first instar pale yellow with a long straight black horn; the yellow body colour turns to green with feeding and this is the basic colour in the second instar; horn still black.
 In the third instar, head and body green, with a dark green dorsal stripe and white dorso-lateral stripe.
 Eye-spots are present in this dorso-lateral line on segments 5 to 11, that on 5 larger than the rest.
 These are either reddish or blue, ringed with black.
 Horn long, thin, base red or orange, rest black.
 (In this and the succeeding instars there is also a dark-coloured form of the larva.)
 In the fourth instar, green speckled with yellow, except on head and segments 2 to 5.
 There is a narrow dorsal stripe, black and sharply defined on 2 to 5, then brown and diffuse to 11.
 The dorso-lateral stripe is edged above by dark green shading.
 The eye-spot on 5 large and round, pupil black above, shading to red or brownish-purple, the pupil edged broadly below with bright yellow, narrowly above the white, and then with black.
 Remaining eye-spots longitudinally oval, pupil purple or red above, yellow below, the whole ringed with black.
 Horn of medium length, straight or curved gently up or down, base dull red, rest shiny black, sometimes with a white tip, the whole with self-coloured small tubercles.